ROB LEVINE, CAR ACCIDENT LAWYER

 Automobiles offer us one of the quickest and most convenient ways to travel around our beautiful New England states.
 Unfortunately, with accidents occurring each day, this form of travel is often the most dangerous.
 In fact, it has been reported that a car accident happens on an average of every ten seconds.

 Motor vehicle accidents are one of the leading causes of death in the United States, injuring 1.9 million people in 2018 alone, according to the National Highway Traffic Safety Administration.
 In fact, a total of 6,734,000 crashes took place on roads throughout the country in 2018.
-We can help clients who are injured in any type of motor vehicle accident.
+A car accident lawyer can help clients who are injured in any type of motor vehicle accident.

 HOW AN EXPERIENCED CAR ACCIDENT LAWYER HELPS

 Some auto accidents may result in injuries with short recovery times; others, however, could lead to a more devastating outcome.
-If you’ve suffered injuries as a result of an accident, contact our car accident lawyers now.
+If you’ve suffered injuries as a result of an accident, contact a car accident lawyer at Rob Levine & Associates now.

 An experienced car accident lawyer from Rob Levine & Associates will work to help strengthen your claim and fight for your rights so that you will be awarded every dollar you deserve.
 Rob Levine and Associates services the Providence, Boston, Fall River, Hartford areas, and its surrounding communities.